Marketing vs. Sales: What's the Difference?

 Social media marketers use social media platforms to communicate with new and existing customers.
 They may contribute to a social media team’s strategy, write copy for social posts, schedule posts, and monitor posts for engagement.

-Market research analysts collect and interpret data to make informed suggestions that influence a business’s product and marketing strategies.
+Market research analysts collect and interpret data to make informed suggestions influencing a business’s product and marketing strategies.

 Learn more: Marketing Careers: 6 Areas to Explore